Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/8-Cumulus_Deep_Dive/Cumulus_Deep_Dive_Slides.md

 3.

 - Cumulus uses the generic types of Substrate
-- These generic types/interfaces are extended to make them work with/for Parachains
+- These generic types/interfaces are extended to work within a Parachain
-- Polkadot itself is providing APIs that are used by Cumulus to implement the Substrate interfaces/types
+- Polkadot provides APIs by which a Cumulus enabled collator communicates with the relay chain

 ---